 Your business should categorically define the data types you are storing and using.
-By doing so it allows you to put controls in place around how you transmit, process, and store the information.
-It helps you decide things like what you should store onsite/offsite, what should be encrypted and at what level, and how you allow people access to the information.
+By doing so, it allows you to put controls in place around how you transmit, process and store specific information.
+It helps you decide things like what you should store onsite versus offsite, what should be encrypted and at what level, and how you allow people access to the information.

-Keeping a safe second copy of your data ensures you have a “Plan B” in case you suffer a ransomware attack or major data loss.
+Keeping a safe second copy of your data ensures you have a “plan B” in case you suffer a ransomware attack or major data loss.
 Make sure your storage provider uses advanced encryption and has geographic redundancy built into their backup system.
-Your quick and successful access to that safe second copy is critical plus how it is securely stored should also a top requirement.
+Your quick and successful access to that safe second copy is critical, plus how it is securely stored should also have high priority.

 Do you have multi-level threat protection keeping your network safe from attacks?
-Make sure you are running a network firewall that offers an active ransomware shield, malware protection, and data leak prevention.
-Relying on your staff to make smart internet clicks and decisions 100% of the time is not practical so have something that works automatically to block malicious links, emails, and social media objects.
-Doing so might save you lots of pain and loss of revenue.
+Make sure you are running a network firewall that offers an active ransomware shield, malware protection and data leak prevention.
+Relying on your staff to make smart internet clicks and decisions 100 percent of the time is not practical, so make sure to have something that works automatically to block malicious links, emails and social media objects.
+Doing so could save you lots of pain and loss of revenue.

 Have your employees undergo cybersecurity training.
-These things don’t come naturally to staff members so help to educate them.
-Suspicious links are one thing but today’s cyber criminals are savvy on how they mask links in emails, social media, and websites.
-Make sure your team is trained on what to look out for and be rigorous about how they vet each click of the mouse.
-Studies show that regular ongoing training helps to keep employees sharp and focused on company objectives so make this a top training topic.
+These things don’t come naturally to staff members, so help to educate them.
+Suspicious links are one thing, but today’s cyber criminals are savvy in how they mask links in emails, social media and websites.
+Make sure your team is trained on what to look out for and be rigorous about how they vet each click of their mouse.
+Studies show that regular ongoing training helps to keep employees sharp and focused on company objectives, so make this a top training topic.